ohgaction/service_charge_scanner/README.md

 Please open the .exe file that is downloaded and follow the instructions

-Please make sure to install Tesseract into the default location (C:\Program Files\Tesseract-OCR)
+Please make sure to install Tesseract into the default location **(C:\Program Files\Tesseract-OCR)**

-Now you need to install poppler.
+Now you need to install **poppler**.
 This is software which converts PDF files to image files.
 We use poppler to convert PDFs into JPEG files temporarily so that the OCR software can read them.
 Please use this link to download poppler:

 https://github.com/oschwartz10612/poppler-windows/releases/download/v22.01.0-0/Release-22.01.0-0.zip